lara-martin/interactive-fiction-class/homeworks/planning/sabre.md

 =============================================================
 ## Learning Objectives
 * Figure out how to write a problem for a planning program.
+* Determine how utility functions within Sabre.
+* Compare and contrast the planner's behavior to when the game is played by a human.
+Extra Credit:
-* Generate a planning problem using Github Copilot.
+* Generate a planning problem using a code-based LLM.
 * Compare the processes of generating a planning problem by hand vs LLM

 ## Instructions